pantheon-systems/documentation/source/content/guides/secure-development/03-security-tool.md

 ### Authentication Prompt Appears in Environments Where It's Not Enabled

 If you see an authentication prompt for a different environment (for example, a Dev site authentication prompt on the Test environment), you likely have assets, such as images, loading from a locked environment.

-Inspect your page source code and search for the locked environment's URL (for example, `dev-yoursite.pantheonsite.io`), then replace that with the correct URL for the current environment.
+1. Inspect your page source code and search for the locked environment's URL (for example, `dev-yoursite.pantheonsite.io`).

+1. Replace that URL with the correct URL for the current environment.

 ### Drupal HTTP Authentication Module